top of page

 What is "guaranteed income"?

 You may previously heard about Universal Basic Income (UBI).
+This is similar, but different.

 “Basic income” is a regular cash payment to all members of a community, without a work requirement or other conditions.
 Universal Basic Income projects have been run with successful results in many countries such as Kenya, Finland, Namibia, India, and Canada.